etkitech/etki_JS/algos/level2/week16/Stack.md

 - Push method should add a record to the stack
 - Pop method should remove the "top" record in the stack (top record = the last added record)
 - Peek method should return the "top" record without popping it
-- Adding to the queue should store an element until it is removed
+- Adding an element to the stack should store it until it is removed

 #### Example